bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

 RET
 ```

-In the C language, the language is structured to allow programmers to better read and reason about the program, whereas in the assembly version, you'd have to pretend you're the CPU for a bit to get a handle of what this thing is doing.
+In the JS language, the language is structured to allow programmers to better read, write, and reason about the program.
+However, in the assembly version, you'd have to pretend you're the CPU for a bit to get a handle of what this thing is doing.
 But the C program would need more (perhaps many more) steps for this human-readable program to be converted to machine code, whereas the assembly language is much more straightfoward in translating this to machine code.